Stuffing has never been easier, thanks to this Crockpot stuffing recipe!

 Easy slow cooker stuffing can be made ahead and frozen up to 8 weeks in advance which makes it perfect for busy holiday cooking!
 Keep leftovers covered in the refrigerator for up to 5 days, fluff, and reheat on the stovetop.

 Have you tried this Crockpot Stuffing Recipe?
 Leave a comment and rating below!

 - Melt butter in a large skillet and stir in onion, celery, poultry seasoning, black pepper and ½ teaspoon salt.
 Cook just until tender, about 5 minutes and then cool completely.

 - Place the dried bread cubes in a greased 6 quart slow cooker.
 Add cooled onion mixture, parsley, 2 cups of the chicken broth and eggs.
 Rest 5 minutes.

 - Add more chicken broth as needed to moisten and gently stir.
 You may not need all of the broth (see note below).

 - Turn the slow cooker onto high for 30 minutes.
 Reduce temperature to low and cook an additional 3-4 hours or until hot and cooked through.

-- Add the broth a bit at a time.
-Depending on the variety of bread, not all of the broth may be needed.
+- The broth should be added a little at a time.
+Depending on the dryness of the bread, not all of the broth may be needed.